 Physical Requirements/Working Environment

-- Some positions will be assigned to overseas locations where living and working conditions at assignment location could be remote and uncomfortable, with long hours, exposure to weather, dust, and hazardous/harsh conditions
+- Assignment to overseas locations where living and working conditions could be remote and uncomfortable, with long hours, exposure to weather, dust, and hazardous/harsh conditions.